brillout/wildcard-api/readme.md

 Wildcard is an [RPC](/docs/rpc.md#what-is-rpc) tool.

-While REST and GraphQL are first-grade tools to create APIs that are meant to be consumed by third parties, RPC is increasingly used to create internal APIs.
+While REST and GraphQL shine for APIs that are meant to consumed by third parties, RPC is increasingly used for internal APIs, prototypes, and apps with a frontend and backend developed hand-in-hand.

 Large companies,
 [such as Netflix](https://grpc.io/about/#cases-who-s-using-it-and-why) and [Google](https://grpc.io/faq/#who-s-using-this-and-why),